nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 code `cs2100`, the module name `computer organisation` and the modular credit `4`

 ### Listing Modules
-Lists modules stored in module list
+Lists modules stored in module list.

 Format: `m list`
-* Displays tasks that are stored in the module list
+* Displays modules that are stored in the module list.

 Example:

-`m list` displays modules that are stored in the module list
+`m list` displays modules that are stored in the module list.

 ### Finding module(s)
 Finds modules stored in the module list by the module code.